MozeBaltyk/AnsiColt/README.md

 Available recipes:
-    init PROJECT *GROUP      # Create a new ansible collection on repository. role PROJECT ROLE        # Create a new ansible role inside an existing collection. release PROJECT *VERSION # Release collection on your repository to the given version in command or in galaxy.yml. clone PROJECT            # Clone a project from repository keeping directory structure for ansible. clone_all *GROUP         # Git clone all projects from your repository, or if argument provided only from specific group.
+    init PROJECT *GROUP      # Create a new ansible collection on repository. role GROUP PROJECT ROLE  # Create a new ansible role inside an existing collection. release PROJECT *VERSION # Release collection on your repository to the given version in command or in galaxy.yml. clone PROJECT            # Clone a project from repository keeping directory structure for ansible. clone_all *GROUP         # Git clone all projects from your repository, or if argument provided only from specific group.